inference-labs-inc/sertn-avs/README.md

 make start-aggregator
 ```

-Register the operator with eigenlayer and zklayer, and then start the process:
+Register the operator with eigenlayer and zkLayer, and then start the process:

 ```bash
 make start-operator